"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Results Lessons Learned

 \subsection{Meeting Productivity}

 As information exchange was a major aim of the meetings, productivity was a central theme in the data.
 When participants compared the VR meetings with in-person meetings or video calls, they often referred to them as \say{less productive}{05} and \say{inefficient, cumbersome}{10}.
-The reasons range from the inability to take notes and technical issues to the restrictions in seeing everyone at the same time.
+The reasons range from the inability to take notes and technical issues to the restrictions in seeing everyone simultaneously.
 Participants concluded that \say{the static meeting format}{18} of \say{regular reports and presentations do not benefit from VR}{05}.
-However, there were also few positive comments on the productivity of meetings in VR, because after a few AltspaceVR meetings the people listened \say{with less distractions and multitasking}{17}.
+However, there were also some positive comments on the productivity of meetings in VR, as people listened \say{with less distractions and multitasking}{17} after a few AltspaceVR meetings.

-\textbf{Attention and Distraction.} Being in VR reduced the distraction from other applications like mail, web browsers, or instant messaging for our participants.
+\textbf{Attention and Distraction.} Being in VR reduced distractions from other applications like mail, web browsers, or instant messaging for our participants.
 At the same time, it introduced new distractions to the meeting as people explored the features: \say{it can be distracting with all the non-meeting stuff you can do in VR}{14}.
-Overall there is no consensus on which medium is more beneficial regarding (in)attention as some people expressed the need for a little diversion to focus on the meeting.
+Overall there is no consensus on which medium is more beneficial regarding (in)attention, as some people expressed the need for a little diversion to focus on the meeting.
 Another aspect is the noticeable (in)attention of the meeting participants.
-Especially for the speaker, it is valuable feedback if the audience actively listens.
-Some participants found, that \say{in VR one has a better awareness of the group, such as the closeness or distance, attention or distraction, etc. which is missing in Zoom.}{25}, while others thought \say{it was hard to tell [in VR], how distracted people were during the presentations. [...]
+Especially for the speaker, it is valuable feedback whether the audience actively listens.
+Some participants found that \say{in VR, one has a better awareness of the group, such as the closeness or distance, attention or distraction, etc., which is missing in Zoom.}{25}.
+In contrast, others thought \say{it was hard to tell [in VR] how distracted people were during the presentations. [...]
 In the physical meetings, it is more obvious who's listening and who's busy with something else}{18}.
 P11 had the impression that on Zoom \says{the participants were more focused and could follow the conversation better.}